 After graduating Cum Laude with a B.F.A. from the Conservatory, Keesha set her sights on the stage.
 She performed in the Broadway National Tour of Carousel, debuted Off-Broadway in Michael Bradford’s Living in the Wind and played eight different roles in the interactive comedy Eat the Runt.
 Other theatre performances include Abyssinia, Aida, Thunder Knockin’, Jitney, The Producers, Big Street, Suburb and Joe Turner’s Come and Gone, in which Keesha read alongside playwright August Wilson himself.

-In addition to her work on the screen and stage, Keesha wrote and directed the 2014 short film Half-Off, is the co-creator Clean and has several other original projects in the works.
+In addition to her work on the screen and stage, Keesha directed episodes of "Lethal Weapon", "Are We There Yet" and the short films One Day, Lillian and Half Off.
+Keesha is the co-creator Clean, The Brit & Broken Doll and has several other original projects in the works.
 After the success of her record “Santa Baby”, she is even working on a full length album to showcase her beautiful voice.